WHY YOUR SMALL BUSINESS NEEDS A BLOG – How to Increase Traffic and Repurpose your Content

 4. Create Video Content

-You can do this by going live, creating an IGTV, or posting a brief video animation or otherwise covering some of the key topics or insights from your article.
-Remember, Instagram loves video content now.
+Instagram loves video content now so it's worth embracing.
+You can do this by going live, creating an Instagram Reel, or posting a brief video animation covering some of the key topics or insights from your blog post.

-6. Create a Pinterest Graphic for your Blog
+5. Create a Pinterest Pin for your Blog

 This should be a standard practice, anyhow.
-Be sure to create a Pinterest Pin for your blog.
-Include it in your blog for others to pin and post it on Pinterest, again using relevant keywords.
-(Remember, Pinterest is a search engine like Google.)
+Be sure to create a Pinterest Pin for your blog post.
+Include it in your blog for others to pin and post it on Pinterest.
+Don't forget to use relevant keywords even on your graphic.
+Pinterest is a search engine like Google and will scan your image for keyword-rich text too.

 Use engagement stickers like polls, questions, or otherwise to ask your audience their opinion on the topic.
 This approach may even help you choose your next blog topic.